How much do you feel like giving in to temptation today? Because temptation has a new name: chocolate Guinness cake.

 This cake is one of my absolute favourites.
 It’s an utter indulgence – even more so than most cakes, it’s got Guinness in it and about half of the world’s butter supply, for goodness sake – but who doesn’t love a bit of a treat now and then?

-Apart from the fact that this cake is remarkably light for the ingredients it uses (honestly, the first time I was surprised it didn’t have the density and lightness of a brick), I also love this cake because it looks (sort of) like a pint of Guinness.
-And before you say ‘ah, Craig, but your icing is all down the side!’, please note that I am clumsy and thus the head of my pint of Guinness is likely to be dripping down the sides.
+Apart from the fact that this cake is remarkably light for the ingredients it uses (honestly, the first time I was surprised it didn’t have the density and lightness of a brick, because that’s what you’d expect from a chocolate Guinness cake), I also love this cake because it looks (sort of) like a pint of Guinness.
+And before you say ‘ah, Craig, but your icing is all down the side!’, I’d raise you that I am kind of clumsy sometimes and thus the head of my pint of Guinness is likely to be dripping down the sides.

 I’m also going to call this one a ‘seasonal’ recipe as we’re fast approaching St Patrick’s Day and whilst I am neither Irish nor celebrate any other patron saint’s day, I feel we can all share in the joy that is some Guinness in a cake.